GunnarGriese/gunnargriese.github.io/_posts/2024-09-10-gtm-server-side-firestore-integrations.md

 conversion_value = price * percent * quantity; // "Percent" setting, with the variable being the custom "FallBack Percentage"
 ```

-If you haven't already, you should definitely consider using Sorteria or at least test it out—summoning her is well worth it!
+If you haven't already, you should definitely consider using Soteria or at least test it out—summoning her is well worth it!

 Based on numerous Google case studies and from experience with my own clients, I've seen it significantly improve the performance of their GMP campaigns, simply because the conversion value is now more closely aligned with the actual business value.
 As always, the results can be impressive when operating at the sweet spot of data, tech, and actual business use cases.